-Name of Test Grade Purpose Letter Identification (LID) K To determine how many capital and lowercase letters students are able to name correctly · 17.0 Fountas & Pinnell Benchmark K-2 To determine students' reading levels by measuring the students' Assessment System (BAS) reading accuracy, comprehension of text, and fluency.
-Acadience Learning (Formerly known as K-5 Reading - Used to screen all students in the areas of phonemic DIBELS) awareness, phonics, and fluency skills.
-Math - Used to screen all students in the areas of magnitude comparison (more vs. less), subitization, number identification, counting, basic computation, and concept application OTIS- LENNON Test of Academic 2 Provides an index of general school ability (Measures abstract thinking and Aptitude reasoning ability) Exact Path Benchmark Assessment 3-5 The ELA and Math Benchmark assessments are developed specifically from the Pennsylvania Standards to be an accurate predictor of performance on the PSSA and demonstrate student growth during the year.
-These tests are computerized and taken 2-3 times over the course of the school year.
-Pennsylvania System of School Assessment 3, 4, 5 Developed by the PA Department of Education.
-This assessment provides (PSSA) school districts with information about the knowledge and skills of their students in Mathematics, Science, and English Language Arts.
-Pennsylvania Alternate System of 3, 4, 5 Developed by the PA Department of Education, for those students with Assessment severe disabilities.
+Name of Test Grade Purpose Letter Identification (LID) K To determine how many capital and lowercase letters students are able to name correctly

+Fountas & Pinnell Benchmark Assessment System (BAS) K-2 To determine students' reading levels by measuring the students' reading accuracy, comprehension of text, and fluency.
+Acadience Learning (Formerly known as DIBELS) K-5 Reading - Used to screen all students in the areas of phonemic awareness, phonics, and fluency skills.
+Math - Used to screen all students in the areas of magnitude comparison (more vs. less), subitizing, number identification, counting, basic computation, and concept application OTIS- LENNON Test of Academic Aptitude 2 Provides an index of general school ability (Measures abstract thinking and reasoning ability) Exact Path Benchmark Assessment 3-5 The ELA Benchmark assessments are developed specifically from the Pennsylvania Standards to be an accurate predictor of performance on the PSSA and demonstrate student growth during the year.
+These tests are computerized and taken 2-3 times over the course of the school year. iReady Math Assessment K-5 An online assessment designated to determine students' needs, personalize their learning and monitoring progress throughout the school year in the area of math.
+Pennsylvania System of School Assessment (PSSA) 3, 4, 5 Developed by the PA Department of Education.
+This assessment provides school districts with information about the knowledge and skills of their students in Mathematics, Science, and English Language Arts.
+Pennsylvania Alternate System of Assessment 3, 4, 5 Developed by the PA Department of Education, for those students with severe disabilities.
 This is in lieu of the PSSA.